Plantsville, Connecticut: 1962 Tornado

 On May 24, 1962, the neighborhood was partially flattened by a high-end F3 tornado.
 The tornado, which was "near-F4" intensity at the time, damaged or destroyed numerous buildings, homes, businesses, and vehicles throughout the area.
 Overall, the storm left one dead and 50 injured.

 Demographics

-At the time of the 2000 Census there was a total of 10,387 people living within the Plantsville Zip Code Tabulation Area.
-The Median Age was 38.3.
+At the time of the 2000 Census, there were a total of 10,387 people living within the Plantsville Zip Code Tabulation Area.
+The median age was 38.3.
 The median home value in Plantsville is $255,500.

 Attractions

 The Plantsville Historic District is a historic district that was listed on the National Register of Historic Places in 1988.
 The district was recognized for its diversity of 19th and early 20th-century residential and industrial architecture, encompassing a century's development of the community as an industrial village.
 Notable buildings include the 1866 Plantsville Congregational Church, one of the state's finest examples of Gothic Revival architecture, designed by Josiah Cleveland Cady.